FavourIyke/simple-php-file-management-system-/README.md

 # simple-php-file-management-system-
-This is a simple file management system written in PHP, public files are listed in the landing page It allows the creation of multiple users, only registered and logged in users will have access to the private directories.
+This is a simple file management system written in PHP.
+Public files are listed in the landing page.
+This management system allows the creation of multiple users where only registered and logged in users will have access to the private directories.

 # How to use
 - Download file from the master branch,